Old Dog Haven Rocks!

 Although Sidney only lived about a year after he arrived at Old Dog Haven, I bet it was most likely the best year of his life.

 What a tragedy it would have been it Sidney died, suffering and alone, in a shelter.

-It turned out Francis was both blind and deaf, so he couldn’t go to the home Old Dog Haven lined up for him.
-Instead, he went to live with Tina Nabseth, the group’s Transport/Placement coordinator.
+He was both blind and deaf, so he couldn’t go to the home Old Dog Haven lined up for him.
+Instead, Francis went to live with Tina Nabseth, the group’s Transport/Placement coordinator.

 Because he loved people so much, Francis ended up being an ambassador for Old Dog Haven and attending many of their events.
 He also visiting kids, and during one of those visits, he made a significant impact on a young girl’s life.

 During a visit to the 2nd grade class from John Stanford International School in Seattle, he made quite an impression on a girl named Jaya who was afraid of dogs.
 After he died, their teacher asked them to think about how much joy Francis brought them and how much he loved meeting them.
 One girl wrote this note that the teacher passed along to Tina:

 You changed my life.
 Before I met you I was super scared of dogs.
 I would run away and cry.
 When you kept sniffing me at the bag sale I decided dogs can be safe.
 I love you so much.
 Thank you for what you did for me.
 May family was even able to dog-sit our friend’s dog for three days.
 Now I want a dog.

 And I bet by now that Jaya’s family has their own rescue dog.

 He ended up living with Tina for 3 years.
 I don’t know how many other lives he changed, but I’m sure his transformation from a deaf and blind homeless dog to a much-loved ambassador for Old Dog Haven showed countless numbers of people what older dogs are capable of doing.